INCATools/ontology-access-kit/docs/guide/relationships-and-graphs.rst

 Relationships and Graphs
 ========================

-One of the main uses of an ontology is to precisely state the *relationships* between different entities or concepts.
+One of the main uses of an ontology is to precisely state the :term:`Relationships<Relationship>` between different entities or concepts.

-In OAK, classes in ontologies can be related to one another via different *relationship types*.
-These may come from a relationship type ontology such as RO, or they may be part of the RDF/OWL framework, such as :ref:`SubClassOf`.
+In OAK, classes in ontologies can be related to one another via different :term:`Relationship Types<Predicate>`.
+These may come from a relationship type ontology such as :term:`RO`, or they may be a "builtin" construct in :term:`RDF` or :term:`OWL` such as ``rdfs:subClassOf``.

+These can be thought of as a :term:`Graph` of concepts and relationships.
+This is a common idiom for bioinformatics users of ontologies - but perhaps surprisingly, graphs do not feature heavily in Description Logic formalisms of ontologies like :term:`OWL`.

+Instead there exist a number of different :term:`Ontology Graph Projection` methods that project from OWL to a graph.
+The fact there is no one standard method can lead to confusion.

+But let's start with a standard bio-ontology example - the :term:`UBERON` ontology.

 Exploring relationships
 ------------------------